 Industry Canada's Regional Emergency Telecom Officers (RETOs) are responsible for supporting the department's emergency telecommunications mandate within their region.
 The RETO role includes: planning, advice and training, promotion of best practices, critical infrastructure protection and disaster response and recovery.

-The five regions are:
+The three regions are:

 Regional and District Emergency Telecom Officers may be among the first government officials to be notified of an emergency involving telecommunications.
 They may be asked to operate from the emergency site or from a Federal or Provincial Emergency Operations Centre (EOC).
 Industry Canada Regions are responsible for: